By hitting okay and proceeding to my site, you are agreeing to your data being used in this way.

 On another side note, I’m fully aware that I’m not supposed to be eating cheddar cheese.
 The fact that I can’t never usually bothers me as I don’t actually like most cheeses, but for some reason I’ve always liked these cheese straws.
 Over the years I have discovered that as there is only 50g in a whole batch, and at the most I’m only ever getting my hands on a 1/3 of a batch, having them as a Christmas treat does not make me feel sick enough to not make them worth it!
 I warn you though, they can get seriously addictive.

 I must give credit where credit is due; we have not actually changed this recipe at all from its original source, a frankly hilarious vintage Marks & Spencer cookbook from the 1970’s.
-While these cheese straws are still a classic: please take a moment to ponder guacamole that is both light brown, and served with regular ready salted crisps in the picture, just as an example.
+While these cheese straws are still a classic: please take a moment to ponder guacamole that is both light brown, and served with regular ready salted crisps in the picture on the same page, just as an example!

-As you probably noticed on my Instagram feed, I spent the beginning of December camped out at my home in Brittany to start my Christmas holidays early at the end of a very, very long year.
-Aside from making these cheese straws and testing all of the sparkling wines for this years festive feature, work was not pretty high on the agenda.
-However, one thing I wanted to do on my trip was to get used to my new camera (I promise I’ll stop banging on about it at some point) so I took it with me on a wander through the woods one afternoon, so I’ll leave you with some very wintery pictures of moss, ferns and a local horse we’ve said hello to in its paddock as we pass for a few years, who always looks a bit ragged, but loves striking a pose for me, none the less!
+However, one thing I wanted to do on my trip was to get used to my new camera (I promise I’ll stop banging on about it at some point) so I took it with me on a wander through the woods one afternoon, so I’ll leave you with some very wintery pictures of moss, ferns and a local horse we’ve said hello to in its paddock as we pass for a few years, who always looks a bit ragged, but loves striking a pose for me none the less!